-Prime Location: As mentioned above, location is a key factor to consider when buying a student property.
+As mentioned above, location is a key factor to consider when buying a student property.
 Look for properties as close to the university as possible.
-Students don’t mind living on a noisy street or looking over a convenience shop so you don’t need to worry about those details, but ease of getting to class is a major consideration.
+Students generally don’t mind living on a noisy street or overlooking a convenience shop so you don’t need to worry about those details.

-Easy-To-Maintain Properties: When looking to buy the property itself, bear in mind that students don’t generally want a garden to nurture and maintain.
+When looking to buy the property itself, bear in mind that students don’t generally want a garden to nurture and maintain.
 So go for flats and houses that don’t have a garden or period features that you need to look after regularly.
 However, if you find an ideal property that has a small garden, turn it into a patio and that will make it much easier for everyone.
-Add a BBQ and it could be even more attractive to students.
+Add something fun, like a barbecue, and it could be even more attractive to students!

-If you intend on financing your purchase – in other words, getting a buy-to-let mortgage – be aware that not all banks are willing to provide a loan for student accommodation so make sure you have enough for the deposit and a bank to back your investment.
+If you intend on financing your purchase – in other words, getting a buy-to-let mortgage – be aware that not all banks are willing to provide a loan for student accommodation.
+Make sure you have enough for the deposit to back your investment.

 Get in touch with our mortgage partners, L&C Mortgages.
 They are brokers and will be able to put you in touch with lenders that are happy to finance these sort of investments.

 There are two main types of insurance that you should have as a landlord:

 Building insurance covers the structure of your property from doors to floor, windows and ceilings.
 If you have a mortgage on the property, it is likely that the bank will require you to have building insurance.